-These consolidated financial statements do not include the assets, liabilities or operations of The Ottawa Hospital Residence Corporation or The Ottawa Hospital Academic Family Health Team, two controlled entities, nor the following entities where the Hospital has an economic interest including: The Ottawa Hospital Foundation, Ottawa Hospital Research Institute, Eastern Ontario Regional Laboratory Association Inc., its auxiliaries, Ottawa Regional Hospital Linen Services Incorporated, and Champlain Health Supply Services.
-The summarized financial information of The Ottawa Hospital Residence Corporation and The Ottawa Hospital Academic Family Health Team is disclosed in note 18.
+These non-consolidated financial statements do not include the assets, liabilities or operations of the University of Ottawa Heart Institute, The Ottawa Hospital Academic Family Health Team, and The Ottawa Hospital Residence Corporation, three controlled entities, nor the following entities where the Hospital has an economic interest including: The Ottawa Hospital Foundation, Ottawa Hospital Research Institute, Eastern Ontario Regional Laboratory Association Inc., its auxiliaries, Ottawa Regional Hospital Linen Services Incorporated and Champlain Health Supply Services.
+The summarized financial information of the University of Ottawa Heart Institute, The Ottawa Hospital Academic Family Health Team, and The Ottawa Hospital Residence Corporation is disclosed in note 18.